Shepherd's Pie

 Irish Cottage Pie

-Irish Cottage Pie is made with ground beef and vegetables, red wine and beef broth, and topped with a buttery layer of potatoes!
+Irish Cottage Pie is made with ground beef and vegetables, Guinness or red wine and beef broth, and topped with a buttery layer of potatoes!

 Author: Chasing the Seasons